Shellable simplicial complex and switching rook polynomial of frame polyominoes: Hilbert series and rook polynomial of frame polyominoes

 \section{Hilbert series and rook polynomial of frame polyominoes}

 In this section we study the Hilbert-Poincar\'e series of the coordinate ring attached to a frame polyomino.
+Let us start by introducing some definitions, following \cite{Parallelogram Hilbert series}.\\ Let $\cP$ be a polyomino.
+Two rooks $R_1$ and $R_2$ are in \textit{attacking position} in $\cP$ if there exists a block $[A,B]$ of $\cP$ such that $R_1$ and $R_2$ are placed in $A$ and $B$ respectively.
+In such a case we say that $R_1$ and $R_2$ are two \textit{attacking rooks}.
+Moreover, two rooks are in \textit{non-attacking position} in $\cP$ (or they are two \textit{non-attacking rooks}) if they are not in attacking position in $\cP$.
+For instance see Figure \ref{Figure: exa attacking rooks}.

-First of all, we introduce some definitions and notions on a generalization of the rook polynomial, given in \cite{Parallelogram Hilbert series} for simple polyominoes.
-Actually, that definition can be extended naturally to a generic polyomino.\\ Let $\cP$ be a polyomino.
-Two rooks in $\cP$ are in \textit{non-attacking position} if they do not belong to the same row or column of cells of $\cP$.
-A \textit{$k$-rook configuration} in $\cP$ is a configuration of $k$ rooks which are arranged in $\cP$ in non-attacking positions.
+A \textit{$j$-rook configuration} in $\cP$ is a configuration of $j$ rooks which are arranged in $\cP$ in non-attacking positions.
 Figure~\ref{Figura:esempio rook configuration} shows a 6-rook configuration.